 The maximum level of acceptable distortion is set by the appropriate choice of α , which is also the embedding strength used.
-The LSB of the integers C_I are exclusive-OR'd together to obtain the present bit value, ρ_e .
+The LSB of the integers C_l are exclusive-OR'd together to obtain the present bit value, ρ_e .
 If $\rho_e \neq \rho$, then the LSB of one of the integers is flipped.
 The resulting watermarked coefficients are multiplied by their corresponding quantization factors to generate the watermarked DCT coefficients:

-$$C{DCT}[i] = \alpha Q[i]C{w}[i]. \tag{5}$$
+$$C{DCT}[i] = \alpha Q[i]C_w[i]. \tag{5}$$

 Acceptable distortions occur if the image is converted to its spatial format, or if different decimation algorithms are used in the JPEG compressor.
-Clipping and rounding 8-bit values. has the effect of introducing noise into the watermarking system.
+Clipping and rounding 8-bit values has the effect of introducing noise into the watermarking system.
 Experiments for this paper found that this did not exceed 15%.
 It is thus very useful to use a tolerance bound, τ to the number of correct watermark bits extracted from the ROB to those found in the original signature in the ROI.
-For the experiments conducted, $\tau = 15\%$.
-Hence the percentage of matching bits must exceed 85% for an authenticated image.
+This is desired when these bits are compared pair-wise in the authentication process.
+For the experiments $\tau = 15\%$.
+Hence the percentage of conducted. matching bits must exceed 85% for an authenticated image.
 Different watermarks can be used for this match, the best match being chosen.
-At one watermark must be present for authentication.
+At least one watermark must be present for authentication.